FredHutch/sc-howto/samba/README.md

 Join the computer to the domain. 'net ads' is the standard tool that comes with Samba.
-Use the -k option to create the computer account via kerberos authentication and the createcomputer option to create it in an AD OU to which you have write access to.
+Use the -k option to create the computer account via kerberos authentication and the createcomputer option to create it in an AD OU to which you have write access.

     net ads join createcomputer="SciComp/Computers/Servers" osName="$(lsb_release -cs)" osVer="$(lsb_release -rs)" osServicePack="$(lsb_release -ds)" -k --no-dns-updates
-    net ads keytab add -k

 restart Samba and check log output to verify that samba is up and running: